an open book with words and letters coming off the page

 • and artifact manufacture.

-We continuously review the assessment methods used in order that they adequately prepare students for graduate-level employment, as well as in response to developments within the academic discipline.
+We continuously review the assessment methods used in order that they adequately prepare you for graduate-level employment, as well as in response to developments within the academic discipline.

-Students will be expected to purchase their own textbooks, but there are various schemes that the English programmes have run in conjunction with bookshops in Chester city centre that can help to aid the cost of this.
+You will be expected to purchase your own textbooks, but there are various schemes that the English programmes have run in conjunction with bookshops in Chester city centre that can help to aid the cost of this.
 Alongside this, there are opportunities to take part in Division trips and more subject-specific trips both within Chester and further afield.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.

-This course shares a common first year with students on English, English Language, and Creative Writing courses.
+This course offers interdisciplinary learning with the English, English Language, and Creative Writing courses.

-In your second and third years, you will progress to studying more specialist modules within English Literature, developing your skills to become a World Ready graduate.
+In your second and third years, you will progress to studying more specialist modules within fine art, developing your skills to become a World Ready graduate.

 Entry Requirements